Svitlana Yeremenko: Career

 Svitlana was supported by the community as well as the Donetsk district department of the National Union of Journalists of Ukraine that “stood up in defense for S. Yeremenko and protested against her illegal dismissal”. «Nothing like this has ever happened before, at least in the Donetsk region: a journalist has initiated a lawsuit against her own management…».
 Svitlana regained her position with the decision of the Kyiv National Court of Donetsk.
 She voluntarily left the post in 1994, because of the continued bullying.
 The “Club of native language” (the Ukrainian centerfold of the Russian newspaper) was closed and “under no means was she allowed to write political content.., cover the problems of the Ukrainian school…”.

-S. Yeremenko — is one of the most active journalists of Donetsk who told the truth about the RUKH – People’s Movement of Ukraine ("The Movement") while pro-party (communist) publications picked on it.
+S. Yeremenko — one of the most active journalists of Donetsk who told the truth about the RUKH – People’s Movement of Ukraine ("The Movement") while pro-party (communist) publications picked on it.
 In particular, she initiated a series of interviews with famous activists of the national democratic movement: I.Drach, V. Iavorivsky, V. Pylypchiuk, and M. Horyn.
 From the first years of its existence she supported the Society of Ukrainian Language, advocated for the opening of the first Ukrainian school and Ukrainian lyceum in Donetsk.
-Svitlana participated in and informed the readers about the cultural and ecological hiking trip “Dzvin - 90”, the International Congress of Ukrainians, and “Chervona Ruta” festival.
+Svitlana participated in and informed the readers about the cultural and ecological hiking trip “Dzvin - 90”, the International Congress of Ukrainians, and the “Chervona Ruta” festival.
 She worked actively for the independence of Ukraine before the All-national Referendum on the 1st of December 1991....
 Svitlana wrote about the first strikes of miners and "The Movement's" conferences.